rohitagr0310/Learning/README.md

-# Learning
+# Learning Repository

-This Directory holds all my learning adventures through out the coding world with many languages and frameworks, i will create a project ripisority someday and starts my projects there
+Welcome to my Learning Repository!
+This directory holds all my learning adventures throughout the coding world.
+From mastering various languages and frameworks to embarking on exciting projects, this repository captures my journey of continuous learning and growth.

+## About Me

-Author - Rohit Agrawal
+- **Author**: Rohit Agrawal

-Created - 16/8/22 - My College days
+- **Created**: 16/8/22 during my College days

-Languages - C , html-css
+- **Languages**: Primarily focused on C and HTML/CSS

-WILL STAY FOREVER

-labs is the important folder
-many Certification to come
+- **Future Plans**: I plan to create a project repository someday and start showcasing my projects there.
+- **Forever Learner**: Learning is a journey that never ends, and this repository will stay alive to document my ongoing learning experiences.

+## Directory Structure

+- **labs**: This folder holds important learning materials and exercises.
+It's where I hone my skills and prepare for future certifications.
+- **Projects**: While I plan to create a separate project repository in the future, this directory may contain early project explorations and experiments.